nixilla/majaxPheanstalkPlugin/README.md

 majaxPheanstalkPlugin requires Pheanstalk - PHP client for beanstalkd queue (https://github.com/pda/pheanstalk)

-Good please to install it in the Symfony 1 app would be lib/vendor folder.
+Good location to install it in the Symfony 1 app would be lib/vendor folder.
+If you are installing in different folder, please adjust the configuration below to match it.

 Using SVN: